-Accredited by the California Board of Vocational Nursing and Psychiatric Technicians (BVNPT), the 12-month, full-time program provides student-centered instruction and conforms to all state regulations.
+Accredited by the California Board of Vocational Nursing and Psychiatric Technicians (BVNPT), the 12-month, fulltime VN program provides student-centered instruction and meets all state regulations.
 Classroom instruction is offered concurrent with clinical practice, assisting the student in the application of nursing theory to actual nursing situations.
-Students attend class and clinical instruction approximately 34 hours each week.
-A minimum grade of "C" must be earned in all courses taken for the Vocational Nursing Certificate.
+Students are in class and clinical instruction approximately 34 hours each week.
+A minimum grade of "C" must be earned in all courses taken for the Vocational Nursing certificate.

-Upon program completion, students are awarded a vocational certificate and become eligible to apply to the California BVNPT to take the NCLEX-PN.
-Students may earn a non-transfer Associate of Science degree in Vocational Nursing, if desired.
+Upon program completion, students are awarded a vocational certificate and become eligible to apply to the California Board of Vocational Nurses and Psychiatric Technicians (BVNPT) to take the licensure examination.
+Students may also earn a non-transfer Associate of Science degree in Vocational Nursing, if desired.

 Completion of the VN program does not guarantee licensure.